oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Submission
 ~~~~~~~~~~

-- There is no implicit association between a command list and a logical command queue.
+- There is no implicit association between a command list and a command queue.
-  Therefore, a command list may be submitted to any or multiple logical command queues.
+  Therefore, a command list may be submitted to any or multiple command queues.
-- By definition, a command list cannot be executed concurrently on multiple physical command queues.
+- By definition, a command list cannot be executed concurrently on multiple command queues.
-- If a command list is meant to be submitted to a physical copy-only command queue,
-  then it must be created using a command queue group ordinal with
-  ${X}_COMMAND_QUEUE_GROUP_PROPERTY_FLAG_COPY set and ${X}_COMMAND_QUEUE_GROUP_PROPERTY_FLAG_COMPUTE not set,
-  and submitted to a logical command queue created using the same ordinal.
 - The application is responsible for calling close before submission to a command queue.
 - Command lists do not inherit state from other command lists executed on the same
   command queue.  i.e. each command list begins execution in its own default state.
 - A command list may be submitted multiple times.
 It is up to the application to ensure
   that the command list can be executed multiple times.
-  For example, event must be explicitly reset prior to re-execution.
+  For example, events must be explicitly reset prior to re-execution.

 The following pseudo-code demonstrates submission of commands to a command queue, via a command list: